Skip to content

 On June 17th, 2016, The DAO was compromised, and a staggering 3.6 million Ether (~$6.8B as of July 2023) was stolen using the first single-function reentrancy attack.
 The Ethereum Foundation was forced to release a critical update to reverse the hack, ultimately leading to Ethereum's fork into Ethereum Classic, advocating "code is law," and Ethereum, professing "consensus is king."

-The reentrancy vulnerability in the initial code example can be fixed by deferring the external call until after the user balance has been updated.
-Post-call, the code also includes a check to revert if the value transfer was unsuccessful:
+Deferring the external call until after the user balance has been updated fixes the vulnerability.
+The post-call check reverts if the value transfer failed:

 1